2 Kings 14, Micah 7, John 8

 Are you a man or woman of your word?
 When you say that you’ll do something, do you do it even if it is costly?
 Is there something you said you’d do that you’re thinking about backing out of today?

-Ultimately Moses brokered a deal that allowed these tribes to have the land they wanted outside the Promised land while still helping the rest of God’s people to inherit the land (vv.
+Ultimately the people brokered a deal with Moses that allowed these tribes to have the land they wanted outside the Promised land while still helping the rest of God’s people to inherit the land (vv.
 16-22).
 If Gad and Reuben refused to abide by the new agreement, they would “be sinning against the Lord” (v.
 23).
 So are you and I if we do not keep our word to others.

 Numbers 17-18, Isaiah 7, Psalm 123